 The SEC's argument against the Major Questions Doctrine was less robust.
 The SEC argued that the Climate Rule was created to inform investors of the business, operations and financial performance of a company.
 This information would help investors understand the value and risks that would result from investing in the company.
 The SEC stated that the Rule did not serve the purpose of influencing companies' behavior but rather to advance securities laws.
-The SEC argued next that the Commission has, in the past, required disclosure of information that is not required to be material under all facts and circumstances.
-Therefore, there is no distinct requirement that the required disclosure information be material, but rather, the Commission can make a reasoned determination whether the information is important to analyzing the investment risk and necessary and appropriate to protect the public interest.
-The second sec
+He SEC argued next that the Commission has, in the past, required disclosure of information that is not required to be material under all facts and circumstances.
+He Therefore, there is no distinct requirement that the required disclosure information be material, but rather, the Commission can make a reasoned determination whether the information is important to analyzing the investment risk and necessary and appropriate to protect the public interest.

-The outcome will most likely hinge on the way the court considers the impact on the economy or marketplace, the nature of Climate Change having become a political issue, and the lack of clear and specific authorization from Congress for the Commission to promulgate this Rule.
-A handful of recent decisions by the Court provide guidance as to how the Major Questions Doctrine might limit government agency power, by requiring explicit direction from congress before agencies may tackle questions of economic and political significance.
-48 and relied on a statute that gave it the authority "to make and enforce such regulations as ... are necessary to prevent the introduction and transmission, or spread of curable diseases," in addition to "provide for such inspection, fumigation, disinfection, sanitation, pest examination, destruction of animals ... and other measures, as [its] judgement may be necessary."
+The outcome will most likely hinge on the way the court considers the impact on the economy or marketplace, the nature of Climate Change having become a political issue, and the lack of clear and specific authorization from Congress for the

+Commission to promulgate this Rule.147 A handful of recent decisions by the Court provide guidance as to how the Major Questions Doctrine might limit government agency power, by requiring explicit direction from congress before agencies may tackle questions of economic and political significance.148

+The first of the recent cases addressing the Major Questions Doctrine was Alabama Association of Realtors v.
+HHS.149 In this case, the Centers for Disease Control and Prevention (CDC) sought to impose a nationwide eviction moratorium and relied on a statute that gave it the authority "to make and enforce such regulations as ... are necessary to prevent the introduction and transmission, or spread of curable diseases," in addition to "provide for such inspection, fumigation, disinfection, sanitation, pest examination, destruction of animals ... and other measures, as [its] judgement may be necessary."
 150 The Court stated that the nationwide eviction moratorium would cost an estimated \$50 Billion and effect between six and seven million tenants and, as such, would require Congress to clearly authorize the CDC to take such measures that are of such "economic and political significance."
 151